HAAS Alert raises $5M seed round to scale its automotive collision prevention system – TechCrunch

 The round was led by R^2 and Blu Ventures and joined by TechNexus, Stacked Capital, Urban Us, Techstars, Ride Ventures and Gramercy Fund.

-HAAS Alert relies on cellular-based sensors to ingest roadway hazard data from the environment surrounding a vehicle and its predictive technology to digitally alert drivers through their vehicle systems.
+HAAS Alert relies on cellular-based sensors to ingest roadway hazard data from the environment surrounding a vehicle, and its predictive technology to digitally alert drivers through their vehicle systems.
 HAAS Alert’s proprietary digital alerting system, Safety Cloud, can be found on a range of fleet vehicles in the public and private sector, from fire trucks, ambulances and police vehicles to tow trucks, construction and waste vehicles, school buses and more.
+At least eight vehicle manufacturers already have Safety Cloud preinstalled on their fleet vehicles, according to HAAS Alert.

 “Emergency responders, towing operators, construction and work zone crews and similar municipal fleets have extremely high death and injury rates from collisions,” Jeremy Agulnek, HAAS Alert’s senior vice president of connected vehicle, told TechCrunch.
 “They also really form the backbone of our communities, and every driver encounters them on the road daily.
 Many of these jobs are inherently risky to begin with, and yet struck-by incidents still rank as a leading cause of death for all of them.”

-Note: This article has been updated to reflect new information from HAAS alert of the number of vehicle manufacturers that include Safety Cloud standard on fleet vehicles.